harryy-he/finqual/README.md

 """
 fq.Ticker("TSLA").ratios(start, end)

+fq.Ticker("TSLA").earnings_dates()

 fq.Ticker("TSLA").comparables(n, level = None)
 ```

 The financial statement functions (`income`, `balance` and `cashflow`) takes a mandatory timeframe input `start` and `end`, and then an optional input to return the quarterly results within that timeframe by setting `quarter = True`, otherwise defaulting to returning annual results.

 The `ratios` function calculates selected financial ratios for the specified timeframe and returns the mean average over that timeframe.
-The selected financial ratios are a selection of liquidity, profitability and valuation ratios, which are commonly used to compare against other companies,
+The selected financial ratios are a selection of liquidity, profitability and valuation ratios, which are commonly used to compare against other companies.

+The `earnings_dates` function retrieves the earnings dates history for a given ticker.

 The `comparables` function returns a list of `n` comparable companies based on the SIC code of the initialized ticker (i.e. companies in the same industry as the chosen company).
 The comparable companies are selected based on market capitalisation, and users can adjust the optional input `level` to determine the number of SIC digits to consider, whereby level takes an integer from 1 to 4, with 4 being the default and the most granular industry classification possible within the package.